vlayer-xyz/monorepo/README.md

 - Log inclusion
   - Example: _Log number `0` within transaction number `115` in block `N` has `topic0 === 0x...`_

-As for now, it allows for proving and verifying last 256 blocks.
+As of now, it allows for proving and verifying last 256 blocks.

-It is currently in a development stage.
+It is currently under development.

 ### Repository structure